caltechlibrary/newt/presentation3.md

 - [ ] Modeler (testing and refinement)
 - [ ] Generator development (refactor, testing and refinement)

-# Insights from prototypes 1, 2 & 3
+# Out of the box prototype 3

-- "Off the shelf" is simpler
+- `newt` the Newt development tool
-- An interactive UI for managing YAML is helpful
-- A validition needs to happen early in the data pipeline
+- `ndr` the Newt data router

-# Insights from prototypes 1 & 2

-- SQL turns people off, use a code generator
-- Hand typing templates is a turn off, use a code generator
-- Large YAML structures benefit from code generation
-- Automatic "wiring up" routes and templates is helpful
+- `nte` the Newt Template Engine
+- Depends on Postgres+PostgREST and Deno

 # What's next?

+- Plan 4th prototype
-- Build real applications using Newt
+- Build real applications with 4th prototype
 - Get feedback for refinement
 - Fix bugs

-# Out of the box

-- `newt` the Newt development tool
-- `ndr` the Newt data router
+# Lessons from current development

-- `nte` the Newt Template Engine
+- "Off the shelf" is simpler
+- An interactive UI is more compelling
+- A simpler "back end" is desirable

 # Unanswered Questions

+- What is the minimum knowledge needed to use Newt effectively?
+- What is the best human interface for Newt?
 - Who is in the target audience?
-- What is the minimum knowledge required to use Newt effectively?
-- What is the best human interface for Newt?

 # Someday, maybe ideas

+- Release v1.0 of Newt
 - A visual programming or conversational user interface
-- Direct SQLite 3 database support and integration could be much simpler than Postgres+PostgREST
+- Simplified backend (e.g. SQLite3)
 - Web components for library, archive and museum metadata types
-- A S3 protocol web service implementing file storage using OCFL
+- S3 protocol support for implementing file storage using OCFL
-- Render Newt apps into a standalone binary application
+- Render whole newt app as a standalone binary

 # Related resources